 While each of these thematic areas represents distinct faculty expertise, there are considerable opportunities for multidisciplinary learning and research.

-The Department houses programs leading to undergraduate and graduate degrees in the following areas: Geography, Earth Sciences, Geology and Meteorology.
+The Department houses programs leading to undergraduate, undergraduate honors, and graduate degrees in the following areas: Geography, Earth Sciences, Geology and Meteorology.
 Additionally the department contributes to two interdisciplinary graduate programs; Infrastructure and Environmental Systems and Public Policy.